-From October 2021 to January 2022, the Exchange conducted the bulk of their advertising campaign, leaning heavily on predominately digital and radio channels, traditional advertising - such as billboard, inside bus advertisement, and gas toppers, and encouraging residents to enroll or re-enroll in health insurance through Washington Healthplanfinder.
+From October 2022 to January 2023, the Exchange conducted the bulk of their advertising campaign, leaning heavily on predominately digital and radio channels, traditional advertising - such as inside bus advertisement, and gas toppers, and encouraging residents to enroll or re-enroll in health insurance through Washington Healthplanfinder.
+This campaign was conducted primarily in English and Spanish.